Blacksuan19/Plasma-Themes/README.md

 - nomad project for panel icons.
 - phob1an for original Aex theme.
-- omni6 for uploading to AUR.
+- omni for AUR packaging.